Financial Aid FAQs

 Students with remaining aid balances after tuition and fees are paid in full, and after bookstore purchases have been made, will receive the remaining balance in the form of a check mailed each semester.
 Prior to disbursing these remaining balances, the College must ensure that students have begun classes and have not been reported for non-attendance.
 We then adjust aid for students who are less than full-time, and disburse the aid to pay charges.
 Once charges are paid, any remaining credit balance is then prepared and mailed to the student.

-After the initial disbursement dates at the beginning of each semester, the College will process new disbursements approximately every two weeks throughout the semester as awards are made.
+After the initial disbursement dates at the beginning of each semester, the College will process new disbursements approximately every two weeks throughout the semester as offers are made.

 See scheduled disbursement mailing dates.